soshimee/random-stuff/README.md

 # random-stuff
 My website that has random stuff.

-A nice website that has random stuff, please credit me when you're taking something from here.
+A website that has random stuff, please credit me when you're taking something from here.